How to Fire a Bad Tenant Professionally

 Identify → Document → Notify → Enforce → Recover → Improve

-You’re not just removing one problem tenant.
-You’re building a management standard that protects your time, your property, and your cash flow.
+You are not just removing one problem tenant.
+As a result, you are building a management standard that protects your time, your property, and your cash flow.

 When to bring in a Texas property manager

-If you’re losing sleep, spending your evenings in text battles, or you’re not 100% confident your notices and documentation are tight, it may be time to hand the process to an operator.
+If you are losing sleep, spending your evenings in text battles, or feeling unsure about your notices, it may be time to hand the process to an operator.

-At Blaze Real Estate, we manage rentals across Amarillo and the Texas Panhandle with a systems-first approach: clear leases, consistent enforcement, documented timelines, and fast turn coordination—so problem tenancies don’t consume your life.
+At Blaze Real Estate, we manage rentals across Amarillo and the Texas Panhandle with a systems-first approach.
+That means clear leases, consistent enforcement, documented timelines, and fast turn coordination.
+In short, problem tenancies should not get to consume your life.

 Conclusion: Professional beats personal

-To fire a bad tenant professionally, you don’t need a louder voice—you need a cleaner process.
+To remove a bad tenant the right way, you do not need a louder voice.
+You need a cleaner process.
 Define the issue, document it, communicate in writing, use the correct notice, and follow through consistently.

-If you want a second set of eyes on your lease enforcement plan—or you’d rather not be the one delivering hard messages—Blaze can help you map the next steps and reduce your risk.
+If you want a second set of eyes on your lease enforcement plan, or you would rather not be the one delivering hard messages, Blaze can help you map the next steps and reduce your risk.